rshom/deepi-os/README.md

 	 > `root=PARTUUID=????????-??` are unique to the Raspbian build
 	 > and the RPi will not complete its boot without correct values.

-  4. Modify `one-time-script.conf` as desired
-  5. Modify `cmdline.txt` to include `modules-load=dwc2,g_ether
+   4. Modify `cmdline.txt` to include `modules-load=dwc2,g_ether
      g_ether.host_addr=00:22:82:ff:ff:01
      g_ether.dev_addr=00:22:82:ff:ff:11 init=/bin/bash -c "mount -t
      proc proc /proc; mount -t sysfs sys /sys; mount /boot; source /boot/unattended"` after `rootwait`.
 The entire file should be one one line.

+   5. Modify `one-time-script.conf` as desired

    6. Plug SD into PiZero and allow to run.
 Pi will reboot a few times before finishing. (for this to work an internet connection must open either through wifi or through usb over ethernet.) **This process will take a very long time** and interrupting it may be ruin the process.
 The RPi should reboot three times before complete.

-  6. Check logs
+   7. Check logs

 ### Boot files ###